Willa Ford: Personal life

 Ford and hockey player Mike Modano married in a small, private ceremony on August 25, 2007, in Athens, Texas.
 In August 2012, Ford and Modano announced that they were divorcing.

 In April 2015, Ford married former NFL linebacker Ryan Nece.
 In March 2016, it was announced that the couple were expecting their first child.
 On September 7, 2016, Ford gave birth to a son.
+In April 2025, she welcomed a daughter via surrogacy.